mitsuba-renderer/mitsuba3/docs/src/key_topics/acoustics.rst

 the :ref:`acoustic material <bsdf-acousticbsdf>`.
 Two differences from light transport are fundamental:

-- **Energy, not radiance.** Each frequency band carries a single scalar energy;
+- **Energy, not radiance.** Each frequency band carries a single scalar energy.
-  there is no colour and no polarization.
+  There is no colour and no polarization.
 Surfaces attenuate energy per band according to their absorption/scattering spectra.
 - **Time is explicit.** Light transport is treated as instantaneous, but sound travels at a finite **speed of sound** (default 343 m/s).
-The renderer tracks the total geometric path length and converts it into a propagation *time*, which is what makes an impulse response — the ETC — meaningful.
+The renderer tracks the total geometric path length and converts it into a propagation *time*, which is what makes an impulse response, the ETC, meaningful.

-Everything else — ray–geometry intersection, importance sampling, the Dr.Jit
-computation graph, and gradient propagation — is inherited from Mitsuba and Dr.Jit and behaves as usual.
+Ray-geometry intersection, importance sampling, the Dr.Jit computation graph, and gradient propagation are all inherited from Mitsuba and Dr.Jit and behave as usual.

 The energy-time curve (ETC)
 ---------------------------